 - Make friends with another solo traveller, who also happens to be a designer

 - Visit museums including a wine museum and taste different Santorini wines

 - Experience different weathers of Santorini, from gloomy rainy mornings to perfect sunny days

-- Sit and take in the quiet air and mesmerizing beauty of the caldera, with barely no one else on the roads
+- Sit and take in the quiet air and mesmerizing beauty of the caldera, with barely anyone else on the roads

 - Take a walk to another village with no one walking along the road like me